“10 Things People Say to You When You’re Raising an Extreme Child”

-At the risk of alerting CPS, most parents of extreme children have tried most every discipline tactic known to man.
-We’ve tried time-outs, spanking, putting him in his room, taking everything he has, removing privileges.
+Most parents of extreme children have tried most every discipline tactic known to man.
+We’ve tried time-outs, putting him in his room, removing privileges.
 You name it, and we’ve probably tried it — and he probably just punched and kicked us while we delivered the punishment.

 For our type of children, it is the thrill of the chase.
 They love the argument.
 Once you have crossed that boundary and entered in, the punishment is no longer relevant to them.
 They have already won.